d-ries/linux-essentials/10_permissions/01_course.md

 brw-rw---- 1 root cdrom 11, 0 Nov 11 10:43 /dev/sr0
 ```

 File permissions are written on disk as a field of bits in the file's properties.
 A bit is set to 1 when a permission is granted, 0 when it's not.
 So rwxrw-r-- becomes 111110100.
 Because humans are not very good at parsing binary sequences, they are represented as as octal numbers, numbers from 0 to 7 (000 to 111 in binary).
 To calculate the octal number remember that read is worth 4, write 2 and execute 1.
 Add those you need and you'll get the octal notation.
-The example above becomes 764 (rwx, 4+2+1=7,      rw-, 4+2+0=6,        r--, 4+0+0=4).
+The example above becomes 764 (rwx = 4+2+1=7,      rw- = 4+2+0=6,        r-- = 4+0+0=4).

 ## Changing permissions (chmod)